mikebranstein/terraform-workshop-instructions/src/chapters/chapter0.md

 #### Approving the "Purchase"

-Scroll down to the bottom of the page and click two boxes:
-1. I agree to the terms and conditions stated above
+Scroll down to the bottom of the page and click *I agree to the terms and conditions stated above*.
-2. Pin to dashboard

 Press the *Purchase* button.